Pinnacle Group is committed to opposing modern slavery in all its forms and preventing it by whatever means we can.

 We support living wage requirements and regularly review our terms of employment to ensure that they comply with all relevant legislation.
 During the year, we became accredited as a Recognised Service Provider by the Living Wage Foundation.

-All staff employed by Pinnacle have identity and Right to Work checks, employment reference checks, and where applicable DBS checks prior to employment commencing.
+All staff employed by Pinnacle have identity and Right to Work checks, employment reference checks, and where applicable Disclosure and Barring Service (DBS) checks prior to employment commencing.
 These checks are always carried out in line with the relevant legislation and in accordance with UK Government guidance.
 For certain roles, where additional background checks are required, a more in-depth vetting process is in place.

 Our HR and Payroll system provides us excellent transparency in this area, through extensive DBS workflows and reporting to incorporate 3-yearly checks, significantly reducing any compliance risk.

-We have an established Order Management System which has enhanced our ability to make quick decisions and bring on new suppliers safely, whilst supporting our management of essential supplies when required (for example, PPE and cleaning materials during the pandemic).
+We have an established Supply Chain Management System which has enhanced our ability to make quick decisions and bring on new suppliers safely, whilst supporting our management of essential supplies when required (for example, PPE and cleaning materials during the pandemic).

 We are an accredited “Investor in People”, holding Silver status.
 The accreditation requires a rigorous internal and external assessment (the last being in early 2023) framework to ensure our policies, procedures, and the way we treat our staff sets a standard of a great employer, and an outstanding place to work.

-In 2022, we launched our “Your Voice” engagement survey which asks staff to anonymously comment on their experience in the workplace and beyond.
-This survey is repeated annually.
+Our annual “Your Voice” engagement survey asks staff to anonymously comment on their experience in the workplace and beyond.
 At the end of every section is a free text field allowing the opportunity to provide honest feedback or raise concerns.
 All staff are encouraged to complete the detailed questionnaire and are informed of the purpose.
 The data collected is used to identify areas of improvement and flag any issues.
-In the next financial year, we will be launching targeted surveys for onboarding and exiting staff.
+During the year, we also launched targeted surveys for onboarding and exiting staff.

 Our supply chain in relation to slavery and human trafficking